Free PDF: How to build your dream coaching business that frees you from the 9-5

 What are the qualifications of a business coach?

-To become a business coach, you do need to have experience as an entrepreneur or business owner.
+However, you do need to have experience as an entrepreneur or business owner.
 And more specifically, you need to have relevant experience in what you’re teaching.

 For instance, if you’ve built a successful business from scratch as the founder of that business, you can help other people start their businesses.